Wah Nu

-Wah Nu is a contemporary artist from Myanmar.
+Wah Nu is a contemporary artist from Myanmar, known for her introspective approach to art that intertwines personal narratives with broader cultural themes.
+Her works often explore themes of memory, identity, and the passage of time, utilizing mediums such as painting and video.
+Collaborating with her husband, artist Tun Win Aung, she has gained international recognition, with her works featured in prominent exhibitions and collections worldwide.

 Early life and education

 Wah Nu was born in 1977 in Yangon, Myanmar.
 In 1998, she graduated from the University of Culture, Yangon where she majored in music.

 Career

 After graduating, she launched herself on an artistic career.
 Since then, she has developed a personal expression by mainly adopting painting and video as media.

-In 2004, she was held her first solo exhibition “Cloud Department” in Yangon and showed in group exhibitions including Bangladesh Biennale.
-She was also showed her second solo exhibition “Self-Identity” in the Art-U room gallery, Tokyo, Japan and participated at group exhibitions, Fukuoka Triennale in 2005.
+In 2004, she held her first solo exhibition “Cloud Department” in Yangon and showed in group exhibitions including Bangladesh Biennale.
+She also showed her second solo exhibition “Self-Identity” in the Art-U room gallery, Tokyo, Japan and participated in group exhibitions, Fukuoka Triennale in 2005.